 Two Rider-Waite style decks that aren’t pips deck I love and use several times a week are the Light Seer’s Tarot and the Modern Witch Tarot.
 Both of these decks are cost-effective, too.
 They are roughly $20 each.

 Choosing an Expensive Deck

 The cost of Tarot deck can vary wildly.
 The least expensive is around $10 and the most expensive I’ve seen is $75.
+I’m sure you could find decks that are even more expensive.
 But the average deck is roughly $20.
 If you are new to reading tarot, you might not even like it.
 So, go with a less pricey option.
-Once you figure out whether or not tarot is for you, then you can buy a more lux deck.
+Once you figure out whether or not tarot is for you, then you can buy a more luxe deck.

 Relying on the Little Paper Booklet Inside